menonvasu/Roblox-Project/README.md

+# ⚠️ Project Status: Deprecated / Archived
+*This project is no longer under active development.
+I have transitioned my focus to C++ and Unreal Engine development.
+I am leaving this repository public as a portfolio piece to demonstrate my early experience with client-server architecture, system design, and Luau.*

+---

 # 🌟 Luceria: Spellbound
 A physics-driven magic exploration game built in Roblox Studio using Luau, Rojo, and custom Blender rigs.